Pravo Ljudski Film Festival: History

 The festival takes its roots from a 2005 documentary film screening for students of the European Regional MA in Democracy and Human Rights in South East Europe.
 It was established one year later as an international documentary festival.
 The first edition was held in June 2006 and it organized screenings of 17 films, while hosting 7 international filmmakers.
 The next year's edition widened the program and launched numerous annual workshops as part of the festival.
 Pravo Ljudski screens over 100 films from 45 different countries a year.

+Since its inception, the festival has remained committed to a non-commercial model, offering all screenings and events free of charge to ensure accessibility and inclusive engagement with its diverse audiences.

-Format and programs
+Format and programmes

 The festival is made up of several programs, of which only one carries a competition format: the Best New Film program and it awards the Extra Muros Award to the best young director of the festival.
 The Zoom Rights Youth Program is an experience-sharing platform merging socially engaged cinema and art, youth activism and experiential and non-formal educational opportunities.
 As an educational program, it functions on three levels: critical (understanding and analysing films and themes covered by different films or artworks through interactive discussions and workshops); cultural (widening youth experiences of film through interactive lectures) and creative (young people creating films themselves).
 Although the Zoom Rights Youth Program functions as a year-long platform of activities run by the Pravo Ljudski civic association, its festival activities, in the form of a three-day youth festival within the annual Pravo Ljudski Film Festival aimed at audience aged 14 to 25 is the most prominent activity.
 Central to Zoom Rights is Zoom Documentary Film, which features screenings of creative documentary cinema covering a range of topics.
 The Zoom Lights is another program that presents socially engaged audio projects from across the world and organizes sound design workshops.